ddiaz99/ddiaz99.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an electronic engineer and mathematics student interested machine learning, data science and its interactions with topology, differential geometry and optimization.
+I am an electronic engineer and mathematics student interested in machine learning, data science and its interactions with topology, differential geometry and optimization.
 I was supervised by Dr. <a href="https://alfredorestrepo.academia.edu/" target="_blank">Alfredo Restrepo Palacios</a> and Dr. <a href="https://scholar.google.es/citations?hl=es&user=Pcs9Vv0AAAAJ" target="_blank">Jesús Alonso Ochoa Arango</a>.

 I also have a passion for music, song writing and guitar playing.
 Huge fan of cycling, trekking and Colombian soccer <a href="https://fcf.com.co/" target="_blank">national team</a>.